SoCraTesUK/socrates-uk/location.md

 The best place to find out how to get there is [Alexandra House's site][AlexandraHouse].

-The nearest station is Swindown station.
+The nearest station is Swindown Station.
 It is 4 miles and 15 minutes’ drive away.
 A one way taxi should cost between £TBC and £TBC depending on traffic.

 Please check our wiki for the [local taxi companies][].